 Elizabeth McInnes, LCSW is the Libertas Center’s Clinical Case Manager.
 She received her MSW from Hunter College School of Social Work, City University of New York, in 2010 where she specialized in Community Organizing.
 During graduate school, Ms. McInnes worked with the CUNY Law School Immigrant and Refugee Rights Clinic and a shelter organizing project.
 She has interned at Amnesty International, and studied, worked and traveled in Central America and Thailand.
 Ms. McInnes is passionate about human rights work and facilitating accessible medical and mental health treatment for communities in need.

-Jacqueline Chiofalo, BS is the Libertas Program Assistant.
+Jacqueline Chiofalo, MPA is the Libertas Program Assistant.
 She received her BS from Boston College in 2013, after which she spent a year with the Jesuit Volunteer Corps.
 As the Case Manager / Operations Coordinator at Casa Marianella in Austin, TX she addressed the needs of immigrant and refugee adults at the shelter and greater community, case managed multiple residents by addressing their medical, mental health, social, and legal needs, and managed the volunteers including planning individual and group volunteer activities each week.